- Information and Policies

 No. There is no time at which the Church of the Gesu stops being a house of God.
 It is never “just a venue.”

-While it is the responsibility of the bride and groom to locate a priest or deacon to preside at their wedding Mass, please know that our priests at Gesu are quite willing to preside when they are available.
+Our Gesu priests are willing to preside at weddings when they are available.
+It is the responsibility of the bride and groom to locate a priest or deacon to preside at their wedding.

 Weddings at Gesu Parish are celebrated according to the worship books of the Roman Catholic Church: the Sacramentary, the Lectionary and The Rite of Marriage.
 Ministers of other denominations may assist during the ceremony.
 This requires consultation with your presiding priest or deacon.